-The Dane County, Wisconsin, Department of Waste & Renewables is soliciting responses to this Request for Information (RFI) to gather information and qualifications from entities (Respondents) that are interested in establishing innovative waste diversion-related research, art, or educational partnerships within the Sustainable Business Park to be co-located with the future Dane County landfill in Madison, Wisconsin.
+The Dane County, Wisconsin, Department of Waste & Renewables is soliciting responses to this Request for Information (RFI) to gather information and qualifications from entities (Respondents) that are interested in establishing innovative waste processing, conversion, or related waste diversion technologies within the Sustainable Business Park to be co-located with the future Dane County landfill in Madison, Wisconsin.
 This project is underway with the first phase of construction commencing in 2026 for a new landfill and a new administration and education building (conceptual administration and education building location below).
 The landfill and related support facilities will be operational in 2027/2028.
-Through this RFI, the County is seeking core tenants to form the foundation of the Sustainable Business Park and advance sustainable materials management, research, and education.
+Through this RFI, the County is seeking core tenants to form the foundation of the Sustainable Business Park to maximize waste diversion and advance sustainable materials management.